saksham/CarND-Advanced-Lane-Lines/README.md

 succesfully fit a best fit line, but the line might be capturing some other artifact.
 We could extend this concept a bit further to **adapting the thresholds** in the image based on the "noise level".

+Furthermore, I could achieve processing speed of around 3-4 FPS.
+The pipeline could probably be optimised a bit more for speed, for instance by not plotting or storing intermediary images.